FloraShijir/FloraShijir/README.md

 - Implementing continuous integration and continuous delivery (CI/CD) pipelines for faster and reliable testing.
 - Exploring new tools and techniques for performance and security testing.

-### 🚀 My Projects
-Here are a few testing and automation projects I'm proud of:

-1. [Project Name](link-to-project) - Test automation for a web application using Selenium and Java.
-2. [Project Name](link-to-project) - Mobile app testing with Appium and Java.
-3. [Project Name](link-to-project) - Performance testing of an e-commerce platform using JMeter.

 Feel free to explore my repositories to see more of my testing and automation work.

 ### 📫 Let's Connect